Gravity

 Stripe has two development modes:

-Test mode is a great feature that enables you to build and test your payments engine without using your real credit cards and making your significant other angry.
+Test mode is a great feature that enables you to build and test your payment engine without using real credit cards.
 You can use test card numbers to test different scenarios and error messages.

-Go ahead and toggle the View Test Data switch in the left sidebar menu to start working in test mode.
+Go ahead and toggle the Test Mode switch at the top right menu to start working in test mode.

 When using Stripe in test mode, you can use the test credit card details: